microsoft/ApplicationInsights-JS/README.md

 ## Beta (v3.x) Release Breaking changes

+As part of the beta development we intend to stop adding additional features (enhancements) to the v2.x releases.

+Some of the major changes include

 - Removed ES3 / IE8 Support
 - Removed V1 API Backward Compatibility (Upgrading V1 -> V3)